Inverness and Ross-shire Railway: Amalgamation

-In the mean time, Parliamentary powers to amalgamate with the Inverness and Aberdeen Junction Railway were sought, and duly obtained on 30 June 1862.
-The Inverness and Nairn Railway had already amalgamated with the Aberdeen Junction company, on 17 May 1861.
+In the mean time, legal powers to amalgamate with the Inverness and Aberdeen Junction Railway were sought, and the Inverness and Aberdeen Junction Railway Act 1862 (25 & 26 Vict. c. cxiii) was duly obtained on 30 June 1862.
+The Inverness and Nairn Railway had already amalgamated with the Aberdeen Junction Railway Company, on 17 May 1861.

 Further north

-A further extension, from Invergordon to Bonar Bridge was now planned, and was authorised by the Ross-shire Railway Extension Act of 11 May 1863.
-The Act gave the powers to the Inverness and Aberdeen Junction Railway.
+A further extension, from Invergordon to Bonar Bridge was now planned, and was authorised by the Inverness and Aberdeen Junction Railway (Bonar Bridge Extension) Act 1863 (26 & 27 Vict. c. xxxii) of 11 May 1863.
+The act gave the powers to the Inverness and Aberdeen Junction Railway.
 The extension opened to Meikle Ferry on 1 June 1864.
 The ferry enabled onward road journeys to Dornoch and beyond, although the station was not close to the actual ferry landing stage.
 The line was continued to Bonar Bridge, 57 mi from Inverness, on 1 October 1864.
 The Bonar Bridge station is actually at Ardgay, west of the Kyle of Sutherland and not conveniently situated for the community of Bonar Bridge.

 Formation of the Highland Railway

 The railways based on Inverness were working in partnership.
-On 1 February 1865 Inverness and Aberdeen Junction Railway, the Inverness and Perth Junction Railway and the Inverness and Ross-shire Railway amalgamated, and on 29 June 1865 a change of name was authorised: the enlarged company was to be called the Highland Railway Company.
+On 1 February 1865 Inverness and Aberdeen Junction Railway, the Inverness and Perth Junction Railway and the Inverness and Ross-shire Railway amalgamated, and on 29 June 1865 a change of name was authorised by the Highland Railway Act 1865 (28 & 29 Vict. c. clxviii): the enlarged company was to be called the Highland Railway Company.

 Still further north

-The notion of a Far North Line was now gathering pace, and the independent Sutherland Railway was authorised in 1865, opening to Golspie in 1868.
+The notion of a Far North Line was now gathering pace, and the independent Sutherland Railway was authorised by the Sutherland Railway Act 1865 (28 & 29 Vict. c. clxix), opening to Golspie in 1868.
 Further extensions took place, until Wick and Thurso were connected by rail on 28 July 1874.